Great Lakes Storm of 1913

-The Great Lakes Storm of 1913, historically referred to as the Big Blow, (Note: Another storm called the "Big Blow" which sank the was on October 15, 1880.) the Freshwater Fury and the White Hurricane, was a blizzard with hurricane-force winds that devastated the Great Lakes Basin in the Midwestern United States and Southwestern Ontario, Canada, between November 7 and 10, 1913.
+The Great Lakes Storm of 1913, historically referred to as the Big Blow, (Note: Another storm called the "Big Blow" which sank the was on October 15, 1880.) the Freshwater Fury and the White Hurricane, was a blizzard with hurricane-force winds that devastated the Great Lakes region in the Midwestern United States and Southwestern Ontario, Canada, between November 7 and 10, 1913.
 The storm was at its most powerful on November 9, battering and overturning ships on four of the five Great Lakes, particularly Lake Huron.